 - Trends in XSLT/XQuery

 XSLT 3.0 and XQuery 3.0 are going to come with a lot of new, powerful features.
-Expected to be released by the end of the year (XSLT more likely in 2013), this version 3.0 will bring those new tools to the XML developers.
+Expected to be released by the end of 2013, this version 3.0 will bring those new tools to the XML developers.

 XPath 3.0 itself comes with one of the most useful of them: function items and higher-order functions; that is, the ability to manipulate functions and pass them around, calling them dynamically and define new anonymous inline functions.
 XQuery 3.0 has numerous additions on its own, among them Florent will introduce grouping, windowing, try/catch, and private functions.
 For XSLT 3.0, the biggest addition is the support for streaming transformation; Florent will also introduce the packages, the evaluation of dynamically computed XPath expressions, the extension of template rules to atomic values, the try/catch mechanism and the new xsl:assert instruction.
 As the final specifications have not been released yet, those features might still change, even though some are very stable now.
 This introduction will give you an overview of the new features that you will be able to use soon.
 Processors even implement some of them already!